 Transportation from the Disney Vacation Club resorts to the theme parks and water parks varies:

 - Animal Kingdom Villas, Old Key West and Saratoga Springs use bus transportation exclusively.
 You cannot walk from these resorts to any other destinations at Walt Disney World.

 - Villas at Wilderness Lodge has boat transportation to Magic Kingdom, Contemporary and Ft.
 Wilderness, but uses buses to other destinations.

 - Beach Club Villas and Boardwalk Villas are within walking distance of each other, as well as Yacht Club, Epcot and Disney’s Hollywood Studios.
 These two resorts also offer boat transportation to Epcot and Disney’s Hollywood Studios.
 Otherwise they use buses.

-- Bay Lake Tower at Contemporary Resort is on the Monorail, which gives you access to Grand Floridian, Polynesian and Magic Kingdom and (with a transfer) to Epcot.
+- Bay Lake Tower at Contemporary Resort and Villas at Grand Floridian are on the Monorail, which gives you access to Polynesian and Magic Kingdom and (with a transfer) to Epcot.
 Contemporary, Wilderness Lodge and Ft.
 Wilderness are connected by boat.
-You can walk from Contempoary to Magic Kingdom.
-Otherwise this resort uses buses.
+You can walk from Contemporary to Magic Kingdom.
+Otherwise these resorts use buses.